 One of my favorite community projects is helping family and friends with their computer problems.
 This is my way of giving back to the community while saving them a lot of money.
 Their alternative would be to take their PCs to local vendors and pay high labor rates.

-Recently, I helped a good friend purchase a new laptop and move all of her files from her ancient XP x86 system to her new Dell Inspiron 15R (Intel Core i5) running Windows 7 x64.
+I helped a good friend purchase a new laptop and move all of her files from her ancient XP x86 system to her a Dell Inspiron 15R (Intel Core i5) running Windows 7 x64.
 Her new laptop is a screamer and will serve her well for years.

 As you can see, I have finally updated my web site to something newer and more consistent with the current uses of CSS Technology.
 My goal was to present the information with a bit more style and make sure all of the pages looked alike.
 The actual Family Tree page is a PHP script so it has a different look and feel.